 Welcome to Dream Dharma

-Significant revisions are being made, concurrent with book publication, and previously locked content is in the process of once again becoming available, along with the newly written material… see What’s New for details
+Significant revisions are being made, concurrent with book publication efforts, and previously locked content is in the process of once again becoming available, along with the newly written material.

 This website was started by Talmage Carawan to consolidate research and writing on the Science of the Mind.
 The requisite background is given on analysis and meditation, to have a better understanding of dream and sleep, and the relationship of the conscious to the unconscious.
 The method for Building a Positive Mind is then elucidated.